observIQ/bindplane-agent/docs/development.md

 ## Building

-To create a build for your current machine, run `make collector`
+To create a build for your current machine, run `make agent`

 To build for a specific architecture, see the [Makefile](../Makefile)